aragon/AGPs/AGPs/AGP-1.md

   * E.g. “Should the Aragon Code of Conduct be updated to include a community-wide ban on Carlos Matos memes?”

 **Finance**
-Proposals made to the Finance track must affect the movement of assets held by the Association multisig.
+Proposals made to the Finance track must affect the movement of assets held by the [Association multisig](https://wiki.aragon.org/documentation/multisigs/foundation/).
 The Association will have discretion over which multisig transfers must go through the AGP process.

 * All code and content funded through the AGP process must be released under one of the following licenses:
   * Creative Commons (CC0, CC-BY, CC-SA, CC-BY-SA)
   * GPL
   * AGPL
   * MIT

-* Budget proposals must include the following information, if applicable:
-  * The team name
-  * Proof of concept/ research whitepaper
-  * Funds allocation and burn rate
-  * Legal structure
-  * Team and roadmap

 **Meta**
 Proposals made to the Meta track must affect changes to AGP-0 or AGP-1.
 The Association has the power to add and remove AGP Editors and fix errata in AGP-0 or AGP-1 on an as-needed basis without going through the AGP process.
 All other proposals to modify AGP-0 or AGP-1 should be made to the Meta track.